 Located 10 miles/16 kilometers off Costa Rica's southerly Osa Peninsula, Caño Island is part of a biological reserve and famous for its healthy coral reefs.
 It also boasts beautiful underwater topography, including archways, outcrops and swimthroughs.
-The visibility is generally good (sometimes exceeding 30 meters), and the abundance of marine life makes this site a worthy alternative for those that don't hive the time or the budget for Cocos.
+The visibility is generally good (sometimes exceeding 100 feet/30 meters), and the abundance of marine life makes this site a worthy alternative for those that don't have the time or the budget for Cocos.

-Off the coast of Costa Rica's northwestern Guanacaste province lies the Catalina Islands, an archipelago of rugged rocky outcrops.
+Off the coast of Costa Rica's northwestern Guanacaste province lie the Catalina Islands, an archipelago of rugged rocky outcrops.
 Accessible via day trips with dive operators based in Playas del Coco, the islands are famous for giant manta rays.
-Mantas can be seen there all year round; although the best season for sightings lasts from November until May.
+Mantas can be seen there all year round; although the best season for sightings is from November to May.
 Other rays are also present in large numbers, including spotted eagle rays, mobula rays and bullseye round stingrays.

-Rays aren't the Catalina Islands's only attraction, however.
+Rays aren't the Catalina Islands' only attraction.
 Experienced divers can also keep an eye out for sharks, turtles and schools of colorful fish.
 On the way out to the islands, cetacean species including humpbacks and orcas are often spotted.
 The conditions here usually involve strong currents, so an Advanced certification is advised.

 Also accessible from Playas del Coco, the Bat Islands (or Islas Murcielagos as they're known locally) are another excellent option for divers in the Guanacaste region.
 You'll need plenty of courage, though, because this is the domain of the mighty bull shark and one of the few places in the world where you can dive with the species outside a cage.
 The bull sharks congregate naturally around a site known appropriately as the Big Scare.